Neamar/document-highlighter/README.md

 > **The index analysis** module acts as a configurable registry of Analyzers that can be used in order to both break indexed (analyzed) fields when a document is indexed and process query **strings**.
 It maps to the Lucene Analyzer.

-Note generated markup is minimal (one item per match, and not one item per word)
+Note generated markup is minimal (one item per match, and not one item per word).

 #### Stopwords
-Document highlighter handle stopwords and punctuation according to the language specified.
+Document highlighter handles stopwords and punctuation according to the language specified.
 For instance, the following text:

 > Install this library, and start using it.